 Dental Emergencies

 The dental insurance element of Medicaid pays for limited emergency oral care nationwide.
-At a minimum, recipients should expect their plan to cover two basics.
+Recipients should expect their plan to cover two basics at minimum.

 Rules for other dental emergencies like tooth pulling and root canals are different in each state.